Jessup International Moot Court

 Hosted by the International Law Students Association (ILSA), Jessup is the world’s largest moot court competition, with participants from over 500 law schools in more than 80 countries.
 The Competition is a simulation of a fictional dispute between countries before the International Court of Justice.
 Teams prepare oral and written pleadings arguing both the applicant and respondent positions of the case.

 The U.S. component of the Jessup Moot Court consists of approximately 144 U.S. law schools competing in six Super Regional Competitions throughout the U.S. The winner and runner-up in each Super Regional advance to the International Rounds in Washington D.C.
-As we have for the past four years, Lewis & Clark will once again serve as host of the Pacific Super Regional which has been scheduled for March 1-3, 2013.
+As we have for the past six years, Lewis & Clark will once again serve as host of the Pacific Super Regional in 2016.
 We will be welcoming 24 law schools from throughout the Western United States to our campus for 3 days of exhilarating and exhausting competition and one very lovely awards ceremony.

 Those who participate consider this competition a highlight of the mooting year and a great time is had by all.
 The Super Regional is a wonderful opportunity for alumni and Jessup supporters as well as members of the bar with a general interest in international law to participate as judges, meet students, connect or re-connect to the law school and earn free CLE credit.
 In addition, undergraduate, graduate and law students have an opportunity to learn more about public international law by serving as bailiff.
 Any attorney interested in judging and any student interested in becoming involved as a bailiff should contact Dagmar Butte at email@example.com